Venezuela

 sought protection in 150 communities along the border in

-Venezuela; US, France, and the Netherlands recognize
+Venezuela; U.S., France, and the Netherlands recognize

-Venezuela's granting full effect to Aves
+Venezuela's granting full effect to Aves Island, thereby

-Island, thereby claiming a Venezuelan
+claiming a Venezuelan EEZ/continental shelf extending

-EEZ/continental shelf extending over a large portion of
+over a large portion of the eastern Caribbean Sea;

-Nevis, Saint Lucia, and Saint Vincent and the Grenadines
+Dominica, Saint Kitts and Nevis, Saint Lucia, and Saint

-protest Venezuela's full effect claim.
+effect claim.

-Party abbreviations: AD = Accion
+Party abbreviations: AD

-Democrática (Democratic Action, social-democratic,
+= Acción Democrática (Democratic Action,

-Nacional (National Convergence, center-right,
+= Convergencia Nacional (National Convergence,

 split from COPEI, est.1993); COPEI =